 - the Statement of Comprehensive Income;

 - the Statement of Financial Position;

 - the Statement of Changes in Equity; and

-- the related notes 1 to 14, including a summary of significant accounting policies as set out in note 2.
+- the related notes 1 to 15, including material accounting policy information as set out in note 2.

-The relevant financial reporting framework that has been applied in their preparation is the Companies Act 2014 and FRS 101 "Reduced Disclosure Framework" issued by the Financial Reporting Council ("the relevant financial reporting framework").
+The relevant financial reporting framework that has been applied in their preparation is the Companies Act 2014 and FRS 101 'Reduced Disclosure Framework' issued by the Financial Reporting Council ("the relevant financial reporting framework").